simonbt/nessus-report-parser/README.md

 CONFIGURATION:

-Create Apache2 vhost with Web as the root directory
+    Create Apache2 vhost with Web as the root directory If you are using htaccess for authentication you will need to add the username and password into config.php

-If you are using htaccess for authentication you will need to add the username and password into config.php
+APACHE2 Configuration:

-APACHE2 Vhost Template: (You'll need to add "127.0.0.1  reports.local" into /etc/hosts for this template to work correctly
+    Vhost Template: (You'll need to add "127.0.0.1  reports.local" into /etc/hosts for this template to work correctly

     <VirtualHost *:80>
             ServerName reports.local